Gasmaske (Gas Masks) und

 The Germans realized that the rubber fabrics ended up having a permeability to certain gases, so later, as the war took its toll on the supply of imported materials, Germany developed and manufactured the Lederschutzmaske (which today is the type most commonly found by collectors).
 Made of chrome-tanned sheepskin, the Ledeschutzmaske was superior to protecting against the various gases being used — unfortunately it was inferior to the Gummimaske in terms of fit - the Ledeschutzmaske was hard to fit properly to the face.
 This was especially true if the man had a beard.

 By late 1917, the Lederschutzmaske was the predominant front-line gas mask, and if at all possible, is the preferred gas mask for use at Newville in IR63.
-However, the only reproduction gas masks currently are the Gummimaske, and due to difficulty in locating useable original gas masks, the Gummimaske is currently acceptable.
+Currently, the only approved reproduction is sold by IMA International Military Antiques, Inc. This mask will need work to be acceptable at Newville, you will receive instructions on what you will need to do.

 The Bereitschaftsbüchsen of the Lederschutzemasken was